Guiding Your Sales Team During COVID-19

 - Continue to celebrate – Remember your team is made of humans who are themselves unsure of the future.
 Make time to celebrate the wins, even if they’re small.
 Find ways to keep morale high.

-- Time for Enablement – Changing market conditions should be rippling through your enablement strategy.
+- Time for Enablement – Changing market conditions should be rippling through your sales enablement strategy.
 Now is a great time to rethink the programs – from content to delivery.
 Explore more creative ways to enable your team:

 - Virtual – It’s hard to imagine a world where things are going to be less digital and virtual.
 If you’ve only deployed in-person programs, it’s time to rethink your model.
 If your webinars or virtual calls lack participation and engagement, reimagine the design.
 Virtual is too important of an enablement platform to not do it well.